Marcoge/24h-helper/README.md

 ## Rules

-The rules implemented for total driving time and delta between drivers are according to the latest ruleset for the Grimma 24 hour kart race.
+The rules implemented for total driving time and delta between drivers are according to the 2025 ruleset for the Grimma 24 hour kart race.

 - The delta of time spent on track for drivers 1 through 4 must not be greater than one (1) hour.
 Drivers 5 and following are not taken into consideration for this calculation.
 - No driver may drive more than six (6) hours.